BryanMurphy02/digitalLibrary/readme.md

 - 📚 **Book Catalog** – Browse books with detailed information including title, author, genre, page count, and series.
 - 🗂 **Personal Library** – Add books to a personal library to track your collection.
-- ⏳ **Reading Progress** – Track whether a book is “To Be Read,” “Currently Reading,” or “Completed.”
+- ⏳ **Reading Progress** – Track whether a book is "To Be Read," "Currently Reading," or "Completed."
 - 🗓️ **Reading Calendar** – Track the amount of pages read in a day with specific books.
 - ⭐ **Ratings & Reviews** – Rate books and leave personal notes or reflections.
 - 📝 **Book Notes** – Save quotes, ideas, or thoughts tied to specific books.